OCA/server-ux/base_tier_validation/README.rst

 Known issues / Roadmap
 ======================

-* Starting with Odoo v11 it would be interesting to try to take advantage of ``mail.activity.mixin``.
+* It would be interesting to improve the current tooltip to display reviews to make it responsible and more "Odoo-ish".
+For instance, to use a widget capable to display a tree view as a drop-down without needing to navigate to a new screen.

 Bug Tracker
 ===========